 Your circulatory system maintains pressure on your arteries even during the split second the heart is at rest.
 This is why two numbers are provided whenever you have your blood pressure measured.

 These two blood pressure readings measure your circulatory system pressure in two different stages – when your heart is pumping and when it’s at rest.

-Systolic vs. DiastolicTwo types of blood pressure reading are systolic and diastolic:
+Systolic vs. DiastolicThe two blood pressure measurements are systolic and diastolic:

 - Systolic.
 The top number in your blood pressure measurement is the systolic.

 - It comes from the Greek word systole, which means to contract (as in your heart contracting to push out blood through your arteries).
 The systolic measures the pressure inside your arteries when the heart beats.